SABS-R3/software-engineering-day1/_episodes/04-ide-vscode.md

 Python programs are also commonly known as *scripts*, because Python uses an *interpreter* to execute source code.
 Note that Python also *compiles* code into a more rapidly executed format as well, but this is an implicit process, and since Python presents itself largely as an interpreted language, it's programs can also be called scripts.

-## Running VSCode for the First Time
+## Introduction to VSCode

 Microsoft's VSCode is a lightweight IDE which is great when starting out developing programs.
 It not only supports Python, but also C++, C#, JavaScript, CSS, and Java, amongst others.
 It's also available for Mac OS, Linux, and Windows.
-Whilst lightweight, it's features can be readily extended via installation of plugins to suit your needs, and you can even develop your own plugins for VSCode.
+Whilst lightweight, it's features can be readily extended for a variety of languages via installation of plugins to suit your needs, and you can even develop your own plugins for VSCode.
+As well as features like live debugging and context-sensitive code autocompletion, other notable features include:

+- Revision/version control support: ability to work with Git source code repositories, uploading and synchronising changes to/from such repositories on e.g. GitHub.
+We'll be covering Git version control later in the course
+- Live code development sharing: without exchanging changes using version control, you can view live changes being made by another team member collaboratively within your own VSCode editor

+## Running VSCode for the First Time

 If you haven't run VSCode yet, do this now.
 Select `Show Applications` from the grid-type icon in the lower left hand corner of the desktop, and type `vscode` into the text box at the top, and select the VSCode application that appears.
 You'll be presented with the VSCode interface.